pauljohnston2025/breadcrumb-mobile/manual.md

 # Profiles Page

 Allows saving app and watch settings for later use, and allows quick switching between different settings profiles for different activity types.
 Profiles can be created from the current settings, or imported from json.
 See the [profile examples](profiles.md) for importing.
 When importing from json, you will be prompted for auth tokens for the app and watch when needed (if the tile server requires auth).
+Please share your created profiles as a [github issue](https://github.com/pauljohnston2025/breadcrumb-mobile/issues/new).
+Ensure that any sensitive data is removed before sharing.
+Include details such as what activity you use it for and what watch your using.
+I will add some of these as examples to help other users easily find them, it will also help me see how different users are using the app (and determine what features are more important).

 ![](images/manual/profiles.png)
 ![](images/manual/profile-edit.png)